Smile first

 The only thing she could think of that ever made her unhappy

-was a giant salad that she didn’t like, a terrific indication that
+was a giant salad that she didn’t like, a terrific

 this is a happy child.